-There’s a time and space between those two approaches, and it is in that time and space that I can stay calm and act with more care and awareness for me and for the people around me.
+There’s a time and a space between those two approaches, and it is in that time and space that I can stay calm and act with more care and awareness for myself and for the people around me.

 Now I’m more aware of everything that happens around me, I’m no longer stuck in my thoughts.
 If I happen to pass by a person or an animal in need, I stop and help, even with the price of my time and energy.

 Before, remember?
 I wouldn’t even see the Pharmacy I was telling you about at the beginning of my speech.

 You’re born and then you die, that is something you can not control.